 1. Dine al fresco.

 Enjoying a meal outside with a great view is one of our favorite past times.
 Now that so many more places are offering heated outdoor seating, the temps don’t have to be above 70 for you to comfortably dine al fresco.
-Some of our go to places include the restaurants on the Wilmington Riverfront that offer a view of the Christina River, Market Street (Wilmington’s Restaurant Row), and Main Street Newark.
-To peruse a full list of restaurants, including those offering al fresco dining, click here.
+Some of our go-to places include the restaurants on the Wilmington Riverfront that offer a view of the Christina River, Market Street (Wilmington’s Restaurant Row), and Main Street Newark.

 2. Say hi to some of our furry friends.